Isabel Gravitt: Early life

-Gravitt was born in Whittier, California.
-She became interested in acting at age 7 when she was at a local Walmart with her family and she discovered an acting booth.
+Gravitt became interested in acting at age 7 when she was at a local Walmart with her family and she discovered an acting booth.
 Her parents enrolled her in an acting program to help her overcome her shyness.

 Career

-She made an appearance in the coming of age adventure film In Search of Fellini.
-Her biggest film role yet came when she got the part of Kaya in the crime horror film Dead Sea.
-Her next big role came in the mystery horror series The Watcher playing Ellie Brannock.
-She got the role very late and moved to New York City with her family last minute.
-Gravitt landed another lead role as Jon Hamm's daughter in the Apple TV+ drama series Your Friends & Neighbors.
+She appeared in the coming of age adventure film In Search of Fellini. and was Kaya in the crime horror film Dead Sea.
+She was Ellie Brannock in the mystery horror series The Watcher.
+She landed the role late in the casting process and had to move to New York City with her family last minute.
+Gravitt was next picked as Jon Hamm and Amanda Peet's daughter Tori Cooper in the Apple TV+ drama series Your Friends & Neighbors.